GB Terms of Reference

-- To be alert to the potential for error, fraud or misappropriation of funds and immediately follow the school’s agreed whistle blowing policy and Anti Fraud and Corruption Policy where any concerns or uncertainty arises.
+- To be alert to the potential for error, fraud or misappropriation of funds and immediately follow the school’s agreed whistle blowing policy and Anti-Fraud Bribery and Corruption Policy where any concerns or uncertainty arises.

 - To ensure that statutory information, as set down by regulations effective from 1 September 2012, is published on the school website and updated when changes occur.